 Feed-in-tariff compensation depends on all systems.
 In Germany, renewable electricity benefiting from priority dispatch is usually feed into the distribution network.
-It is then transmitted to TSO for sale on the soft market, where utilities purchase the electricity to send to end-consumers.
+It is then transmitted to TSO for sale on the spot market, where utilities purchase the electricity to send to end-consumers.
+Source: A.T.
+Kearney Energy Transition Institute analysis, based on Hydrogenics (2012); Brandstätt et al. (2011).